Friday's Scottish Gossip

 Manager James McPake says he has no worries about the extra "baggage" Leigh Griffiths will bring with him to Dundee after the 31-year-old Celtic striker signed a season-long loan deal amid criticism from former Parkhead manager Neil Lennon about his fitness.
 (Daily Record)

-St Johnstone chairman Steve Brown has defended the sale of two of their best players this week, saying that Wigan Athletic had met the Scottish Premiership clubs valuation for defender Jason Kerr while Northern Ireland midfielder Ali McCann had asked to leave for Preston North End after the Perth club had rejected previous offers.
+St Johnstone chairman Steve Brown has defended the sale of two of their best players this week, saying that Wigan Athletic had met the Scottish Premiership club's valuation for defender Jason Kerr while Northern Ireland midfielder Ali McCann had asked to leave for Preston North End after the Perth club had rejected previous offers.

 Brown says it is not the club's policy to stand in the way of players who wish to move to a higher level.
 (The Courier)